Stuycs-K/final-project-dan-alice-konopka-eva/WORKLOG.md

 In class: Fixed a bug with the end screen where the missedfruits and the game over text wouldn't show up properly.
 Also starting bomb testing

+### 6/4/24

+Worked on bomb (game ends, visual effect when ecplodes, simplification of the class), also added background to the game

 ## GROUP MEMBER 2 - Eva

 ### 5/23/24